Jaime Siaj

-Jaime Mohamad Fathi Ashor Siaj Romero (محمد فتحي خايمي عاشور سياج روميرو; born 16 December 1995) is a professional footballer who plays as a forward for Valour FC in the Canadian Premier League.
+Jaime Mohamad Fathi Ashor Siaj Romero (محمد فتحي خايمي عاشور سياج روميرو; born 16 December 1995) is a professional footballer who plays as a forward for Al-Faisaly in the Jordanian Pro League.
 Born in Spain, Siaj represented Jordan internationally in 2018.

 Early life

 Siaj began playing youth football with the Escuela de Fútbol AFE.
 He then played youth football with ED Moratalaz, where he played for half a season.
 From there, he moved on to the Real Madrid Academy, followed by the Getafe youth system.

 College career

 In 2014, Siaj began attending Pfeiffer University in the United States, where he played for the men's soccer team.
-He scored his first goal in his debut on September 5, 2014 against the Millersville Marauders.
+He scored his first goal in his debut on 5 September 2014 against the Millersville Marauders.
 He was named the Conference Carolinas Men's Soccer Player of the Week for the first time in Week 4 of his freshman season.
 At the end of his freshman season, he was named to the All-State Second Team and the All-Conference Second Team.

 In his sophomore season, he was named the Conference Carolinas Men's Soccer Player of the Week twice, the National Player of the Week once, and was a selection for First Team All-Region, All-State First Team, and was an All-American Honorable Mention.
 He scored the overtime winning goal in the semi-finals to advance to the National Championship, where Pfeiffer won the NCAA Division II national title.

-On October 15, 2016, he scored a hat trick in a 4-0 victory over the King Tornado.
+On 15 October 2016, he scored a hat trick in a 4-0 victory over the King Tornado.
 In his junior season, he was a two time Conference Carolinas Player of the Week, was named First Team All-Conference, Second Team All-America, First Team All-State, and First Team All-Region.
 He left the school after his junior season to turn professional, becoming the school's first ever player selected in the MLS SuperDraft.
 Siaj made a total of 69 appearances, scoring 47 goals and tallying 28 assists in his time at Pfeiffer.